hamecoded/web-playground/README.md

 }
 ```

-- Incase you also need some initial markup add to your `index.html` a template block with id `someFuncTempate`
+- Incase you also need some initial markup add to your `index.html` a template block with id `someFuncTemplate`

 ```html
 <!--index.html-->